Alfresco/docs-alfresco/federation-services/latest/config/index.md

 When the duplication check task field to Compare is set as File content hash, and there are two emails with the same content and the same subject, the MD5 codes will still be different for these two emails.
 Because of this, Federation Services cannot use duplication check task to skip one of them.

-> **Note**: Only new files greater than 100MB are up chunked and uploaded.
+> **Note:** Only new files greater than 100MB are up chunked and uploaded.
 Chunked uploads do not take place if the file already exists in the Objective folder specified.
 Linked documents and version updates are not currently supported by this feature.

 ##### Mapping

-> **Note**: When adding job mapping, the type mapping and aspect mapping should be added first and then add the calculate mapping and field mapping.
+> **Note:** When adding job mapping, the type mapping and aspect mapping should be added first and then add the calculate mapping and field mapping.

 When "Field Mapping" from ECM connector, make sure fields do not have "document." prefix.
 For example, "document.dateUpdated" must be written as "dateUpdated" Remove the "document." prefix added by schema instance.